JamesPaulKnox/terrier/README.md

 Interactive Brokers.
 Coded in Python 3.7.1 - uses the ib_insync API wrapper to make communication with the IB API many times easier.

+# Important Notice
+Looking for a working version?
+Look in the subdir v0 - you'll find some code there.
+I want to rework how I organize things and change some core ideas about how data is handled within individual scripts. v0 feels clunky and I don't like it.

 ## The Flow
 There are three main steps.
 1. (feed.py) Get data as fast & frequently as possible.
 Save this data